 Stefano Fioravanzo received the B.Sc. degree in Computer Science from the University of Trento in March 2016.
 He then stared his internship at MPBA-FBK to deepen his knowledge in data analysis, data management and machine learning.

-Andrea Nardelli is a Computer Science student at University of Trento.
+Andrea Nardelli received the B.Sc. degree in Computer Science from the University of Trento in March 2017.
 He partecipated in WebValley 2013 and started working in MPBA-FBK the next year, focusing on geospatial databases and web applications.
-He is interested in graph theory and distributed systems.
+He is interested in machine learning and distributed systems&computation.

-Rachele is a Master Student of foreign languages and literatures.
-She works as WebValley Scientific Secretary, supporting the WebValley Team with logistics and assisting WebValley participants.
+Rachele has a M.Sc. degree in Foreign Languages and Literatures from the University of Trento.
+At WebValley she works as Scientific Secretary, supporting the WebValley Team with logistics and assisting WebValley participants.